MicrosoftDocs/memdocs/memdocs/intune/user-help/use-managed-devices-to-get-work-done.md

 You can enroll corporate-owned Android devices that your organization has set up to use with the app.
 The app supports Android 8.0 and later.

 ## Can you remove a device from the Company Portal?
-You can remove or reset a device from the Company Portal.
+You can remove or reset your device with Company Portal.
 There is a difference between **remove** and **reset**.

-During device removal, the Company Portal unenrolls and unregisters the device.
+During removal, Company Portal unenrolls and unregisters the device from Intune.
 That device loses access to the Company Portal.
-Work or school data might also be removed.
+Work and school data might also be removed.

-During a device reset, the Company Portal tries to reset your computer or device back to the manufacturer's default settings.
-All work or school data and all personal data is removed from the device.
-A reset is useful if, for example, you lose your device.
-You can reset it remotely from the Company Portal website.
+During a device reset, Company Portal tries to reset your device back to the manufacturer's factory default settings.
+All work data and all personal data is removed from the device.
+A reset is useful if, for example, you lose your device and there is sensitive data on it.
+You can remotely reset an enrolled device from the Company Portal website.

 ## Can you remove a device from the Microsoft Intune app?
 No, there's no way for you to remove a corporate-owned device from the Microsoft Intune app.